borntofrappe/fullstack-d3/README.md

     .map((yearDate) => parseInt(d3.timeFormat("%Y")(yearDate)));
   ```

-- the `y` axis includes a label for the lines detailing the season's averages
+- ticks on the `y` axis show the seasons' averages

-- the `x` axis is re-introduced with a label for the seasons
+- custom ticks on the `x` axis label the seasons

 ### Color Scales

-The project illustrates how to include color through the `d3-scale-chromatic` and `d3-interpolate` modules.
+The project illustrates how to include color with the `d3-scale-chromatic` and `d3-interpolate` modules.

 It is important to note the following: